How Do Freight Shipping Seasons Affect Your Business?

 As with many industries, trucking is no stranger to cyclical economic peaks and valleys in volume and demand.
 Shifting demands in the market can impact production and shipping times, rates, available trucks, and much more.
 Understanding these demand swings can help optimize your supply chain management and lead to an effective shipping experience for your customers.

 Depending on the market you find your company operating in, there can be more minute changes in the landscape than what we cover here (such as with produce and agriculture vs. construction and building materials).
-But overall, shipping seasons tend to follow a general pattern, often dictated by the season itself.
+But overall, trucking seasons tend to follow a general pattern, often dictated by the season itself.

 Click to enlarge.